By Glen C. Strathy

 Overall Signpost 3: Understanding

 Deckard can't confirm if he is K's father because he never met his child and had to stay away because the family was being hunted.
-But at least he helps K understand why the records are confusing and incomplete -- it was a deliberate smokescreen to protect the child by hiding its existence.
+But he helps K understand why the records are confusing and incomplete -- it was a deliberate smokescreen to protect the child by hiding its existence.

 Driver 4 (Crisis):